conspire-org/challenge-frontend/README.md

 ## Guidelines

 You can and should use any open-source libraries applicable to the task.
 Feel free to search the web, read online documentation, etc. the way you would if this were a real project.
 Please don't hesitate to ask us any questions you might have about the requirements, technical issues, or anything else.

-One purpose of this exercise is to get a feel for what it would be like to work together, so don't be afraid to engage us at any time.
+We encourage you to approach this problem with the same rigor as a customer-facing project.
+For example, if you like to do wireframes prior to implementation, we would love to review them with you.
+We view this as an opportunity to collaborate with you, and we look forward to seeing how you approach every element of the problem.

 ## Submission